 The Montford Park Players in Asheville is North Carolina's longest running Shakespeare Festival!
 Free summer "Shakespeare in the Park" productions are outdoors at the Hazel Robinson Amphitheatre, 92 Gay Street, near downtown Asheville.

 Yes, you can attend at no cost.
-They do pass a hat at intermission for funds to keep the theatre running, with a suggested $5 donation per person.
-Picnics are encouraged.
-The players have wine and beer available for sale this year, and carts from The Hop, The Chocolate Lab and Avery’s Hot Dogs have become a welcome addition to the theatre’s regular concession offerings.
+They do pass a hat at intermission for funds to keep the theatre running, with a suggested $10 donation per person.
+Chair rental $2.
+Picnics encouraged.
+Concessions are available.

 Outdoor Performance Tips for Guests